metno/emep-ctm/User_Guide.md

 used for providing results for integrated assessment modeling and effects work.

-There are two netcdf files included, one file
-\`‘Landuse\_PS\_5km\_LC.nc‘’’ on 5 km resolution over the EMEP domain, and a global “LanduseGLC.nc”.
+There are two netCDF files included, one file `Landuse_PS_5km_LC.nc` on 5 km resolution over the EMEP domain, and a global `LanduseGLC.nc`.
 The different landuse types are desribed in Simpson et al (2012).

 ### Degree-day factor